fabianjkrueger/heart_failure_prediction/README.md

 # Machine Learning Portfolio Project

-In the following weeks, I will complete another machine learning project here.
+I currently complete another machine learning project here.

 Right now, this is still work in progress.

+My plan is to fit a simple model to heart failure data from Kaggle and to predict patient survival.

-## Current Stage: Ideation
+## Current Stage: Exploratory Data Analysis (EDA)
-Set up infrastructure like a directory structure that aligns with best practices.
-Already prepare things like virtual environment and documentation etc.

-Look at the big picture, make a plan, define a goal or question to solve and measure of success.
-Have a look at publicly available data sets and see what can be done with them.
+Can be found in `notebooks/02-exploratory_data_analysis.ipynb`.

-## Next Stage: Exploratory Data Analysis, Data Cleaning, Transformation, Feature Engineering
+## Next Stage: Data Cleaning, Transformation, Feature Engineering

+Optimize features for training a model.

+## Further Stages and Milestones
+- Model Training
+- Evaluation
+- Potentially deployment (depending of if this makes any sense for this project)
+- Final documentation (blog post)